Uplifting Artificial Plants: Add Green to Your Decor and Chase Away the Winter Blues

 First, they require very little time and attention.
 They never need watering, fertilizer or repotting, so they’re ideal for people who are always on the go.

-An artificial plant is a low-stress option for people with brown thumbs, since they never die!
+Fake houseplants are a low-stress option for people with brown thumbs, since they never die!
 You can enjoy lush, green plants that don’t attract bugs or plant diseases, don’t turn brown, or drop leaves and don’t need repotting.

 Faux indoor plants are the perfect decor accent for spots with little sunlight.
 Set an artificial plant in a dark corner or dreary hallway for a spark of color.

-What to Know About Artificial Indoor Plants
+What Kind of Artificial Indoor Plants Should You Buy?

 Faux house plants come in many shapes, sizes and plant varieties.
 You can find everything from small succulents to 4-foot palms to full-size trees, from figs to ferns, from silk tulips to topiaries.